 Sun City Precinct, Two Rocks comprises a number of elements covering approximately 39 hectares of land on the ocean side of Lisford Ave, Two Rocks.
-Elements include the Two Rocks Marina (1973), Two Rocks shopping centre and tavern constructed in the Late Twentieth Century Perth Regional Style (1974), limestone sculptures known as the Waugal Monoliths (1976), limestone retaining wall, the limestone and concrete King Neptune Sculpture (1981) and the site of the former Atlantis Marine Park (1981).
+Elements include the Two Rocks Marina (1973), Two Rocks shopping centre and tavern constructed in the Late Twentieth Century Perth Regional Style (1974), limestone sculptures known as the Waugal Monoliths (1976), limestone retaining wall, being the portion of land indicated in the Two Rocks Yacht Harbour Town Centre outlined in the Yanchep Sun City Leisure Region Master Plan by Clarke Gazzard Planners Pty Ltd for Yanchep Estates Pty Ltd.2

-The Wanneroo locality, where Sun City Precinct, Two Rocks is located, occupies the traditional lands of two Noongar language groups, the Whadjuk and Yued, with Two Rocks located in the Yued region.2 This region is within Mooro Country, the district of Whadjuk Noongar leader and elder Yellagonga.3 Early British settler exploration of the region was not recorded until 1834, when a party lead by explorer John Butler ventured 55 kilometres north of Perth in search of lost cattle.
-In his reports, Butler noted the Aboriginal people were 'those Wanneroo men who frequent Perth in company with the Yellagonga tribe'.4
+The Wanneroo locality, where Sun City Precinct, Two Rocks is located, occupies the traditional lands of two Noongar language groups, the Whadjuk and Yued, with Two Rocks located in the Yued region.3 This region is within Mooro Country, the district of Whadjuk Noongar leader and elder Yellagonga.4 Early British settler exploration of the region was not recorded until 1834, when a party lead by explorer John Butler ventured 55 kilometres north of Perth in search of lost cattle.
+In his reports, Butler noted the Aboriginal people were 'those Wanneroo men who frequent Perth in company with the Yellagonga tribe'.5

 The Two Rocks area was not settled by Europeans until the Perth metropolitan area experienced rapid development in the 1950s.
-Instigated by post-WWII reconstruction and mass immigration, as well as the industrial and mineral boom which lasted until the 1970s, the metropolitan area expanded dramatically.5 From 1955 much of the expansion of the Perth metropolitan area was guided by the Stephenson-Hepburn report i.e. the Plan for the Metropolitan Region, Perth and Fremantle, which provided a template for the development of a modern city.6
+Instigated by post-WWII reconstruction and mass immigration, as well as the industrial and mineral boom which lasted until the 1970s, the metropolitan area expanded dramatically.6 From 1955 much of the expansion of the Perth metropolitan area was guided by the Stephenson-Hepburn report i.e. the Plan for the Metropolitan Region, Perth and Fremantle, which provided a template for the development of a modern city.7

-A commercial crayfishing industry had been established at Two Rocks in the 1950s, and there were many small shack settlements along the coast at places
+A commercial crayfishing industry had been established at Two Rocks in the 1950s, and there were many small shack settlements along the coast at places like